D2-mods/The-Workshop-Kitpack/README.md

 STATISTICS:

-Special: Target must make a save vs. Spell or be charmed for 4 rounds; if the Saving Throw is made, the target goes berserk for 4 rounds
+Special: Target must make a save vs. Polymorph or be charmed for 4 rounds; if the Saving Throw is made, the target goes berserk for 4 rounds

 Weight: 1